 We’ll take a closer look at each one in the sections below.

 Aim for software that is so easy to use, that even the employees with fewer technical skills would use gladly.
 User-friendliness is probably the most important criterion in choosing an asset management software.
 Training employees can be a costly process and keeping information up-to-date requires that the software is actually being used.
 Many vendors offer a demo and/or a limited trial which you can use to test-drive the software before buying.

 Being able to retrieve and update information quickly while on the go is essential for effective asset management.
 That’s why you shouldn’t buy an asset management software that doesn’t include a proper mobile user interface.
 The lack of it will start to annoy you eventually.

 Why carry a laptop on-site, if you could check and update information easily with the phone you have in your pocket anyway?

-Before choosing an asset management software, evaluate your use case.
+Before choosing an asset management software, evaluate your Applications.
 What features are a must for you?
 If a feature is missing, find out how the product is developed and ask the solution provider what’s on their roadmap.
 The missing feature might be on their to-do list already, and the best software providers always take customer feedback into account when deciding what features to work on next.

-If you have an unusual use case (or you might need some custom functionalities in the future), it’s important that the software you choose is scalable.
+If you have an unusual Applications (or you might need some custom functionalities in the future), it’s important that the software you choose is scalable.
 Find out how flexible the software and the vendor are.
 Is it possible to add some custom features (with reasonable price) to the software?
 Can you use the software as a platform for your Internet of things (IoT) initiatives?
 Some asset management softwares allow you to bring data (location, usage hours, etc.) from your actively tracked assets seamlessly to the same system.